carrierdown/mutateful/README.md

 <table cellpadding="0" cellspacing="0" style="border:none;"><tr><td><a href="https://www.youtube.com/watch?v=PVVhnXSSHmg"><img alt="creating beat variations with mutateful" src="https://img.youtube.com/vi/PVVhnXSSHmg/0.jpg" width="250"><p>Creating beat variations</p></a></td><td><a href="https://www.youtube.com/watch?v=YNI9ZxhSkWQ"><img alt="mutateful demo video 1" src="https://img.youtube.com/vi/YNI9ZxhSkWQ/0.jpg" width="250"><p>Demo #1: concat, constrain, transpose</p></a></td><td><a href="https://www.youtube.com/watch?v=bGMBDap1-ko"><img alt="mutateful demo video 2" src="https://img.youtube.com/vi/bGMBDap1-ko/0.jpg" width="250"><p>Demo #2: ratchet, shuffle, interleave</p></a></td></tr></table>

+## A musical spreadsheet

+The easiest way to understand what `mutateful` does is by comparing it to a traditional spreadsheet.
+Let's say you have two numbers that you'd like to multiply.
+You put one number in cell `A1`, another in `A2`, and in `A3` you enter the following (very simple) formula: `=A1 * A2`.
+Cell `A3` will then contain the result of this operation, and will update automatically whenever `A1` or `A2` changes.

+Since the session view in Ableton Live presents clips in a spreadsheet-like grid, `mutateful` works the same way, only with more musically interesting commands.
+For instance, you could shuffle the contents of clip `A1` using the contents of clip `A2`.
+The pitch values of the various notes in clip `A2` would then be used to shuffle the order of notes in `A1`.
+Similar to the example above, we would like the result to be inserted into clip `A3`, but instead of using a spreadsheet command we will use a `mutateful` command, as follows: `=A1 shuffle -by A2`.
+In this example, `A1` is a *source clip* (i.e. the clip that will be transformed), and `A2` is the *control clip* (i.e. the clip that controls the transformation).
+The latter could be omitted, in which case clip `A1` would be shuffled using itself as the control clip.
+The formula for this would simply be `=A1 shuffle`.

 ## Usage examples

 ### Creating an arpeggio from a sustained note and a chord